You kids get off my lawn!: Popularization

 Rock musician John Doe used the idiom to describe the kind of person that he and other aging hipsters wished to avoid becoming, and the Fensler Films short film Skier featured Snow Job berating the protagonists with an obscene version ("Hey, what the fuck are you kids doing on my fucking lawn?").
 Bryan Cox's Public Radio Exchange radio program is titled Hey, Get Off My Lawn In 2011, The Wall Street Journal summarized John Paulson's response to Occupy Wall Street with the title "Billionaire Tells Occupy Wall Street to Get Off His Lawn".

+In the opening scene of the 2006 animated film Monster House, Horace Nebbercracker (voiced by Steve Buscemi) screams "Get off my lawn!" at a little girl, before grabbing and destroying her tricycle.

 In an early scene of the 2008 movie Gran Torino, a rifle-toting Walt Kowalski (played by Clint Eastwood) growls "Get off my lawn" several times to neighborhood punks, leading film critic Kenneth Turan to note: "Even at 78, Eastwood can make 'Get off my lawn' sound as menacing as 'Make my day'".

 The office softball team for senior citizen advocacy organization AARP in Washington, DC's Congressional Softball League is named, "Get Off Our Lawn".